duartefilipe/Cursor-ubuntu/README.md

 ## 📝 Version History

 ### 1.1 (Current)
-**Add figlet Library for User-Friendly Terminal Display:**
+**Added figlet Library for Enhanced Terminal Display:**

-To enhance the user experience, the script now uses the `figlet` library to display banners and ASCII art in the terminal.
-This makes the installation and update process more visually friendly and engaging.
+To improve user experience, the script now uses the `figlet` library to display banners and ASCII art in the terminal.
+This makes the installation and update process more visually appealing and engaging.

-- The script will automatically check and install `figlet` if it is not already present on your system.
+- The script will automatically check for and install `figlet` if it is not already present on your system.
-- Banners such as "Cursor AI IDE" and a cat ASCII art will be shown at the start of the script for a more welcoming interface.
+- Banners such as "Cursor AI IDE" and a cat ASCII art are shown at the start of the script for a more welcoming interface.

 **Example output:**
 ```